nshiab/simple-data-analysis/README.md

 npx setup-sda

 # Bun
-bunx setup-sda --bun
+bunx setup-sda

 # Deno
-deno run -A npm:setup-sda --deno
+deno run -A npm:setup-sda
 ```

-The options are:

--   _--deno_ : To setup for Deno instead of Node.js.
--   _--bun_ : To setup for Bun instead of Node.js.
+There is one option:

 -   _--js_ : To use JavaScript instead of TypeScript.

 You can now run the code below to run `main.js` or `main.ts` and watch for changes.